 Last year, revenue growth slowed from 25 percent in 2015 to just six percent.

-Lego said it would cut approximately 1,400 positions - including up to 600 at its headquarter in Billund, Denmark - the majority of them before the end of 2017.
-The company currently employs 18,200 people.
+Lego said it will cut approximately 1,400 positions - including up to 600 at its headquarter in Billund, Denmark - the majority of them before the end of 2017.
+The company currently employs some 18,200 people.

 "We've been through a decade of very high growth and during those years we have invested a great deal," Knudstorp said, noting that the company added more than 7,000 new positions between 2012 and 2016.

-"What we have unfortunately recently seen is that despite the continued high level of investment, these have not materialised into a good harvest."
+"What we have unfortunately recently seen is that despite the continued high level of investment, these have not materialised into a good harvest," he said.